 Kevin Manero is a 2002 graduate of LaSalle University where he played 4 years of division 1 baseball for the Explorers.
 He has been teaching at North Penn High School and coaching American Legion and high school baseball for 17 years.
 His 2005 Nor-Gwyn Hawks American Legion team won the PA State Championship in his 3rd season, and in 2011 Manero was inducted into the Pennsylvania American Legion Baseball Hall of Fame.
 He served as pitching coach at North Penn from 2003-2011, including during the 2009 season in which North Penn won its first PA State Championship.
 Manero has been the head coach at North Penn since 2012 and in that time the Knights won PA State Championships in 2013 and 2015.
 Kevin Manero has his BA in Secondary Education from LaSalle and a M.S in Education from Arcadia University.

 B.J.
-Schecter is editor and publisher at Baseball America and a Sports Media professor at Seton Hall University, where he is starting an interdisciplinary Sports Media program.
+Schecter is editorial director at 3STEP Sports and a Sports Media professor at Seton Hall University, where he is starting an interdisciplinary Sports Media program.
+Previously he was editor and publisher of Baseball and Softball American.
 He has extensive experience at the highest levels of media, having spent 20 years as a reporter, writer and editor at Sports Illustrated before leaving the brand in September 2016.
 His responsibilities included running the magazine’s investigative and enterprise unit, managing content and columnists for the website, working closely with editors and writers at the website and magazine to integrate SI and SI.com, overseeing cross-platform projects and managing Sports Illustrated’s internship program.
 He was also the creator and editor of the college football website Campus Rush, which launched in the summer of 2015 and included a student correspondent program at more than 75 universities across the country.
-Schecter graduated with honors from Northeastern University in 1996, where he severed as manager for the men’s basketball team for three years.
+Schecter graduated with honors from Northeastern University in 1996, where he severed as manager for the men’s basketball team for three years

 David is an experienced Certified Public Accountant with a demonstrated history of providing professional advice and services to businesses and individuals in the accounting, consulting and tax industry.
 He is skilled in Tax Minimization Strategies, Buy-Sell Negotiation, Estates and Trusts, Corporation, Partnership/LLC, Trusts and Individual Tax Preparation, Business Planning and Succession, and Accounting Related Services.
 David is a strong entrepreneurship professional with a Bachelor of Science focused in Accountancy from Villanova University.